craftcms/docs/docs/commerce/3.x/making-payments.md

 5. Choose **Pay** to process the payment.

 ::: tip
-To more quickly identify partially-paid orders, a store manager may want to add the **Paid Status** column in the Orders table.
+To more quickly identify partially-paid orders, a store manager may want to add the **Paid Status** column on the order index page.

 ![Orders table Paid Status column](./assets/paid-status-column.png)
 :::